Understanding variable interest entities (VIEs) in accounting

 To qualify for this exception, all of the following criteria must be met:

-If you need assistance determining whether an entity is a VIE, whether exceptions apply or other VIE concerns, contact Wipfli for assistance.
+If you need assistance determining whether an entity is a VIE, whether exceptions apply or other VIE considerations, contact Wipfli for assistance.
+Our experienced professionals can help you navigate the complexities of VIE contracts, perform VIE analysis and help ensure the proper treatment of consolidated VIEs in your financial reporting.

 Sign up to receive additional audit and accounting content and information in your inbox, or continue reading on: